 512 Main St. Rapid City, SD 57701

-Your contribution gets you a pass that includes: Special Kick-Off Party at Rapid City’s Main Street Square Ride from Rapid City Main Street Square to the Sturgis Buffalo Chip Live NASCAR memorabilia and special race event auction Ride T-Shirt Meet-and-greet opportunities with some of NASCAR’s most famous celebrities.
+Your contribution gets you a pass that includes: Special Kick-Off Party at Black Hills Harley Davidson, ride from Black Hills Harley Davidson to the Sturgis Buffalo Chip, Live NASCAR memorabilia and special race event auction Ride T-Shirt Meet-and-greet opportunities with some of NASCAR’s most famous celebrities.

-Entry to the private Ride reception at the Buffalo Chip - hors d’oeuvres, beer and non-alcoholic beverages Silent auction at the Buffalo Chip Sponsor Swag Bag
+Entry to the private Ride reception at the Buffalo Chip - hors d’oeuvres, beer and non-alcoholic beverages Silent auction at the Buffalo Chip and lots of Sponsor Swag!

 REGISTER AT VFW POST 3442